 Final thoughts on how to get to Fatima from Lisbon

-Fatima is one of the most popular day trips from Lisbon due to its massive cultural and religious importance.
+Fatima is one of Lisbon’s most popular day trips due to its massive cultural and religious importance.
 If you get the opportunity to visit, even if you are not a religious person, I believe you will find the site interesting and something unique to visit in this well-trodden world that we live in.

 If you have visited I would love to hear how you did it and if you have any tips to share with our readers.
 If you do, I invite you to drop them in the comments so everyone can benefit.